Coronavirus COVID-19 Updates: uc.edu/publichealth

 Here, we value an atmosphere of camaraderie, fairness, equality and mutual respect.
 We pattern our curriculum after the ABA-ASA Joint Council on In-Training Examinations content outline.
 Residents and faculty place equal emphasis on didactics and clinical

 teaching.
 Our teaching staff supports the critical areas of anesthesiology training onsite, including:

 The Department of Anesthesiology provides the four-year curriculum required by the American Board of Anesthesiology for certification as a consultant anesthesiologist.
-Our resident graduates consistently have scored in the upper 30th percentile on the

 While most recent graduates have chosen academic positions after residency, many have accepted private practice positions in Greater Cincinnati and throughout the United States.

 Our anesthesiology residency includes a one-year internship and three years of clinical and didactic anesthesia training (CA-1, CA-2, CA-3).
 The anesthesiology faculty comprises anesthesiologists and educators who are dedicated to clinical and academic